vuejs/v2.vuejs.org/source/guide/best-practices.md

 When you need to communicate across multiple nested components, you can use the [Event System](/api/instance-methods.html#Events).
 In addition, it is also quite feasible to implement a [Flux](https://facebook.github.io/flux/docs/overview.html)-like architecture with Vue, which you may want to consider for larger-scale applications.

-## Props Availability

-If you've ever tried to access a component's props in the `created` hook, you'd find them as `undefined`.
-This is because the `created` hook is called before any DOM compilation happens for the instance, thus props are not processed yet.
-Props are initialized with the parent values *after* template compilation.
-Similarly, two-way-bound props can only trigger parent changes after compilation.

 ## Changing Default Options

 It is possible to change the default value of an option by setting it on the global `Vue.options` object.
-For example, you can set `Vue.options.replace = true` to give all Vue instances the behavior of `replace: true`.
+For example, you can set `Vue.options.replace = false` to give all Vue instances the behavior of `replace: false`.
 Use this feature carefully, and use it only when you are starting a new project, because it affects the behavior of every instance.